What is a wireless internet service provider (ISP)?

 A wireless internet service provider (WISP) is an internet service provider (ISP) that allows subscribers to connect to the internet at designated hot spots or access points using a wireless connection such as Wi-Fi.

-This type of ISP offers Broadband service and allows subscriber computers, called stations, to access the Internet and the Web from anywhere within the zone of coverage provided by the server antenna.
+This type of ISP offers broadband service and allows subscriber computers and other devices, called stations, to access the internet and the web from anywhere within the service's coverage area.
 This is usually a region with a radius of several kilometers.

 How do wireless ISPs work?

 The simplest wireless ISP is a basic service set (BSS) consisting of one server and numerous stations all wirelessly linked to that server.
 More sophisticated WISP networks use the extended service set (ESS) topology, consisting of two or more BSSes linked together at access points.
 Both BSS and ESS are supported by the IEEE 802.11b specification.